Longtime US Residents, Aspiring Citizens Caught up in Ban

 Fateme Farmad was returning from Iran to her Minneapolis home with her 11-month-old son when she was detained and questioned for more than 12 hours at Los Angeles International Airport.

-Farmad and her family had traveled to Iran last month to visit relatives and her husband, Masoud Samet, had returned home without incident on Jan.
-6. She stayed with other family members to attend a wedding.
+Farmad and her family had traveled to Iran last month to visit relatives.
+Her husband, Masoud Samet, returned to the U.S. for work on Jan.
+6 while she and other family members stayed for a wedding.

-When the group arrived Saturday, her brother, a U.S. citizen, was immediately allowed back in.
-She and her mother and her son were held.
+When the group returned Saturday, her brother, a U.S. citizen, was immediately allowed back in.
+She, her son and her mother were detained.

 "They are OK, but they are very tired and the situation was unexpected and very horrible," said her husband.